Make A Difference Challenge

 “Before I started the project I felt selfish but now I feel more kind”

-91% of teachers say that the Make a Difference Challenge provides cross-curricular support for Pupil Voice, the Rights Respecting Schools Award and child-led learning.
+Teacher evaluations show 91% of participants think the Make a Difference Challenge provides cross-curricular support for Pupil Voice, the Rights Respecting Schools Award and child-led learning.

 Causes chosen by children in 2014 (the word size reflects popularity):